 The new contribution limits are dependent upon whether an individual is enrolled in self-only or family coverage under an HDHP.
-The 2021 HSA contributions have increased to $3,600 for single coverage ($50 increase from 2020) and $7,200 for family coverage ($100 increase from 2020).
+The 2023 HSA contributions have increased to $3,850 for single coverage and $7,750 for family coverage.

-The 2021 HDHP Minimum Deductible does not apply to preventative care services, nor to services related to COVID-19 testing.
-It has not changed from 2020, so single coverage remains at $1,400 and family coverage remains at $2,800.
+The HDHP Minimum Deductible does not apply to preventative care services, nor to services related to COVID-19 testing.
+It has not increased since 2022, so single coverage rises to $1,500 and family coverage rises to $3,000.

 For those 55 and older, catch-up contributions remain at $1,000.